AreRex14/basic-scraper/README.md

 ## How to achieve that?
 By using a web scraper.
 Anybody can copy the text on a webpage and paste it into another page, and web scrapers are simply the algorithms that can do it much quicker than humans.

+## Install required packages

+We are going to use BeautifulSoup for basic scraping.
+`pip install BeautifulSoup4`